dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

   - Temperature
   - Travel 14 days prior to onset of any symptom

-- Select OU: CHW Mahosot
+- Select OU: CHW Mahosot (Lao PDR - Vientiane Capital - CH Mahosot - CHW Mahosot)

 - Date of Consultation: Last month

-All Dimension should be assigned to columns and organization unit to filter.
+All Dimension should be assigned to the columns and the organisation unit assigned to the filter.

 ![](resources/images/linelist/singlestagevent.png)